-Home | New | Animals | Flowers | Landscapes | Cityscapes | Portraits & Figures | Miscellaneous | Plein Air | About the Artist
+Home | New | Animals | Flowers | Landscapes | Cityscapes | Portraits & Figures | Miscellaneous | Plein Air | Artist's Statement

 JohnAldenandPriscillaMullins-2-6x6.5-221224jpg.jpg